ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/_index.md

 description: Learn how to automate the creation of OCI Arm virtual machines using Terraform
 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers who are new to deploying Arm instances on OCI using Terraform.
+who_is_this_for: This is an introductory topic for software developers who are new to deploying Arm instances on Oracle Cloud Infrastructure (OCI) using Terraform.

 learning_objectives:
     - Automate Arm virtual machine creation on OCI using Terraform